 Berry Oatmeal Crumble Bars

-Berry oatmeal crumble bars are the perfect use for fresh summer berries!
+These easy Berry Oatmeal Crumble Bars are the perfect use for fresh summer berries!
 A crispy oatmeal shell surrounding a sweet homemade berry jam – delicious with blueberries, blackberries, raspberries, or strawberries!

 Summer’s here – and with it, all the delicious fresh summer produce!
-My favorite are all the BERRIES – I love blueberries, blackberries, and raspberries.
+My favorite is all the BERRIES – I love blueberries, blackberries, and raspberries.
 (Strawberries, you’re okay too.)

-Do you ever have the “eyes bigger than your stomach” problem and buy all. the. berries. an then realize you can’t finish them up before they start to get a little mushy and soft?
+Do you ever have the “eyes bigger than your stomach” problem and buy All!
+The!
+Berries!. and then realize you can’t finish them up before they start to get a little mushy and soft?
 Worry no more – I’m here to help you with your berry overload.

 I could probably eat fresh blueberries by the pound, so using up berries isn’t a problem I usually have.
-But if I did, these berry oatmeal crumble bars would be my favorite way to use up any extra berries!
+But if I did, these berry oatmeal crumble bars would be my favorite way to use every last one!